Go Back

 Notes

-Storing: Once the glaze has set, you can store the Italian Christmas cookies in an airtight container, separating layers with parchment paper to prevent sticking.
-You can store them at room temperature for about 5-7 days.
-If you prefer to keep them in the fridge, they can last for about 2 weeks.
-Just make sure they are stored in an airtight container to prevent them from absorbing any unwanted flavors from the fridge.
+Storing: Once your glaze has set, you can store your Italian Christmas cookies in an airtight container, separating layers with parchment paper to prevent sticking.
+They'll last at room temperature for about 5-7 days, or for about 2 weeks in the fridge.

-Freezing: If freezing the dough, shape them into balls and place on a baking sheet lined with parchment paper.
+Freezing: If you're freezing your dough, shape it into balls and place them on a baking sheet lined with parchment paper.
 Freeze until solid, then transfer to a freezer bag or container for up to 3 months.
 When ready to bake, just add a few extra minutes to the baking time.
-If freezing after baking, wait until the glaze has fully set.
-Then, store them in a freezer-friendly container, separating layers with wax or parchment paper to prevent them from sticking together.
-They will last in the freezer for up to 3 months.
-When ready to enjoy, let them thaw at room temperature.
+If freezing after baking, wait until the glaze has fully set, then store your cookies in a freezer-friendly container, separating layers with wax or parchment paper to prevent them from sticking together.
+They'll last in the freezer for up to 3 months, and they can be thawed at room temperature when you're ready to eat.

 Nutrition